statengeneraal/laws-markdown/verdrag/convention/between/the/kingdom/of/the/netherlands/and/the/republic/of/etc/BWBV0006088/README.md

 g) the terms “enterprise of one of the States” and “enterprise of the other State” mean respectively an enterprise carried on by a resident of one of the States and an enterprise carried on by a resident of the other State;

-h) e term “international traffic” means any transport by a ship or aircraft operated by an enterprise which has its place of effective management in one of the States, except when the ship or aircraft is operated solely between places in the other State;
+h) the term “international traffic” means any transport by a ship or aircraft operated by an enterprise which has its place of effective management in one of the States, except when the ship or aircraft is operated solely between places in the other State;

 i) the term “nationals” means:

-1. all individuals possessing the nationality of one of the States;
+1.all individuals possessing the nationality of one of the States;

-2. all legal persons, partnerships and associations deriving their status as such from the laws in force in one of the States;
+2.all legal persons, partnerships and associations deriving their status as such from the laws in force in one of the States;

 j) the term “competent authority” means:

-1. in the Netherlands the Minister of Finance or his authorised representative,
+1.in the Netherlands the Minister of Finance or his authorised representative,

-2. in India the Central Government in the Ministry of Finance (Department of Revenue) or their authorised representative.
+2.in India the Central Government in the Ministry of Finance (Department of Revenue) or their authorised representative.
 2. As regards the application of the Convention by one of the States any term not defined therein shall, unless the context otherwise requires, have the meaning which it has under the law of that State concerning the taxes to which the Convention applies.

 ### Article  4